 Labour market and Labour force survey (LFS) statistics

-This article should be read together with the articles Employment rates and Europe 2020 national targets and Underemployment and potential additional labour force statistics, for a more complete picture of the situation on the labour market in 2015.
+This article complements the articles Employment Statistics , Employment rates and Europe 2020 national targets, Underemployment and potential additional labour force statistics, and Unemployment statistics and beyond.

 - 1 Main statistical findings